 Some examples of confidential information include client list, recipe, business plan, marketing plan, drawing/design of a product, sales forecasts, minutes of meetings, etc.

-These two are the most basic documents that every online business should have on their website.
+These two are the most basic documents that form commercial contracts that every online business should have on their website.

 It usually contains clauses that grant users/visitors a right to use website materials, impose acceptable use obligations, limit warranties and disclaim liabilities to the extent allowed under the law.